acbsp/bonafide.guru/en/contents.rst

 ISKCON devotee: They say that they are no more *ritvik*\ s.
 They are regular gurus.
-Regular gurus means, as I told you the definition, according to Srila Prabhupada's teachings, it is very serious thing.
+Regular gurus means, as I told you the definition, according to |SP|'s teachings, it is very serious thing.
 It is a very big thing.

 **Sri Bannanje Govindacarya:** Yes.
 See that is why I have told this is